cedar-policy/cedar-docs/docs/collections/_policies/syntax-operators.md

 **Usage:** `<datetime>.toTime()`

-Function that returns a new `duration` value resulting from removing days from the receiver, such that only milliseconds since [`toDate()`](#todate-compute-difference-between-two-datetimes-function-todatetitle) are left.
+Function that returns a new `duration` value resulting from removing days from the receiver, such that only the number of milliseconds since [`toDate()`](#todate-compute-difference-between-two-datetimes-function-todatetitle) are left.
 This function evaluates (and validates) to an error if receiver does not have `datetime` type.

 #### Examples: